harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/download-images-from-private-registry.md

 <DocImage path={require('./static/custom-image-custom-scan-settings.png')} width="50%" height="50%" title="Click to view full size image" />

-If you want to override the `sto-plugin` image for the custom scan steps, you can configure your private registry either at the stage level or step level, based on your requirements.
+If you want to override the `sto-plugin` image for the **Custom Scan** steps, you can configure your private registry either at the stage level or step level, based on your requirements.
 Refer to the [stage level](#stage-level-override) or [step level](#step-level-override) sections above for instructions, as they are the same.

 :::info
 If you specified a `USER` in the Dockerfile for your scan image, configure the scan step to run as the user: